 In their letter of May 1, 2007, DHEC requested evaluation of the vertical extent of the ground water impacts.
 Although no wells have been installed in deeper ground water, H&H anticipates that deeper ground water flow will not be affected by the Carolina Bay feature.
 As such, we anticipate ground water flow is with regional topography to the west and northwest.
 Considering the compound distribution and flow direction information, H&H proposes to install three Type III deeper monitoring wells using either hollow-stem auger and mud-rotary and/or sonic drilling techniques.
-The deeper wells will generally be installed regionally downgradient of the monitor wells MW-1, MW-9, and MW-10.
+The deeper wells will generally be installed regionally downgradient of monitor wells MW-1, MW-9, and MW-10.
+In consideration of DHEC's recent comments, the deeper well proposed downgradient of MW-1 will be installed near MW-3 which appears to be located in a more downgradient location.
 The locations of the proposed wells are indicated in Figure 6.